ggalletty/carto-map-app/README.md

   - `carto-demo-data.demo_tables.retail_stores`
   - `carto-demo-data.demo_tilesets.sociodemographics_usa_blockgroup`
 - Add a title to the map and share it publicly
-- Copy "Map ID" and "Map token" to your `.env.local`
+- Write down "Map ID" and "Map token" as you'll need them later

-If you want to display more CARTO sources in your application, just remember to first add the source to your map as well.
+Remember, if you want to display more CARTO sources in your application you'll need add the source to your map first.

 ### Local development setup